 It is very important to catch this early because if you catch it too late and your credit has already been damaged, it can be a pain to fix.

 In the US, you are entitled to a free copy of your credit report from each of the three bureaus once a year, according to USA.gov.
 Check out your free credit report at annualcreditreport.com.

 It’s a good idea to obtain a copy of your current credit report from all three credit bureaus.
 After all, you want to know where you currently stand with your credit.

-You need to understand what has been reported about you to the credit bureaus regarding your payments, how much you owe, your different account types, and any late payments or delinquencies.
+You need to understand what has been reported about you to the credit bureaus.
+That means information regarding your payments, how much you owe, your different account types, and any late payments or delinquencies.